DominiqueMaciejewski/PositiveER/README.md

 | RQ2c      | Moderation effects of anhedonia on within-person relation between positive ER strategies at t and emotions at t (implementation) |
 | Templates | Mplus Templates used for looping over different data and item combinations.
 See `MplusAutomation` for more information.          |

 In each folder, the datafiles are structured like this: `RQx-ERStrategy-dataset.inp/out`.
 For instance, `RQ1b-PER_att-data0.inp` is the input file for the model for hypothesis 1b for the strategy attention for dataset 0 (the main results of the paper).

 ## Folder: Tables

-Contains the Tables used in the paper.
+Contains the generated tables reported in the paper.